Pelosi calls for US and world leaders to boycott China's 2022 Olympics

 And a coalition of human rights activists on Tuesday called for athletes to boycott the Games and put pressure on the IOC.

-Sarah Hirshland, the chief executive officer of the US Olympic and Paralympic Committee, said in a written statement to the hearing that the committee was concerned about the "oppression of the Uyghur population," but that barring US athletes from the Games was "certainly not the answer."
+Sarah Hirshland, the chief executive officer of the US Olympic and Paralympic Committee, said in a written statement the committee was concerned about the "oppression of the Uyghur population", but barring US athletes from the Games was "certainly not the answer".